Whether you believe in making big goals or you like to set small intentions each week, how do you make now the right time to change?

 Being realistic about how much time we have and our rate of progress means that we can adjust to the ebb and flow of life.

-If you are interested in making time for your health and wellbeing, then take a read of my letter to you about the Mindful Eating Foundations course for women.
+If you are interested in making time for your health and wellbeing, then join me in a free 15 minute Emotional Eating Profile Call.

 #3 Ask for help